keydap/sparrow/README.md

 And I want an identity server to have the ability to speak over HTTP directly without the need of custom proxies.

 ## What Features are Available Right Now?
-1. All the SCIM v2 features (except for /Bulk and /Me) are implemented.
+1. All the SCIM v2 features (except for /Bulk and /Me) are implemented
 2. RBAC0 is supported
-3. Support for JWT.
-User's authorization data is included in tokens after authentication.
+3. Support for OAuth2.0 and OpenIDConnect
 4. Support for multiple domains
-5. A client written in Java, see https://github.com/keydap/sparrow-client
+5. A java client, see https://github.com/keydap/sparrow-client
-6. Support for LDAP bind, search and password modify operations.
+6. Support for LDAP bind, unbind, search and password modify operations over startTLS.

 ## Can I Use it in Production Environment?
 Not yet.
 We are aiming to make it production ready by Q4 2017.